-The dynamics of the Cayman models also demand appropriate brake discs.
-All Cayman brake discs are internally vented and cross-drilled for improved braking in wet conditions.
-With a diameter of 330 mm, the front brake discs of the Cayman S and Cayman GTS are 15 mm larger that those of the Cayman.
+The dynamics of the Boxster models also demand appropriate brake discs.
+These are internally vented and cross-drilled for improved braking in wet conditions.
+With a diameter of 330 mm, the front brake discs of the Boxster S and Boxster GTS are 15 mm larger than those of the Boxster.
 The diameter of the rear brake discs is 299 mm on all models.

 The optional Porsche Ceramic Composite Brake (PCCB) has proven itself in motorsport.
 The cross-drilled brake discs have a diameter of 350 mm front and rear for even more formidable braking performance.

-Another key advantage of the ceramic braking system is the extremely low weight of the ceramic brake discs, which are approximately 50 % lighter than standard discs of similar design and size.
+Another key advantage of PCCB is the extremely low weight of the ceramic brake discs, which are approximately 50 % lighter than standard discs of similar design and size.
 As well as enhancing performance and fuel economy, this also represents a major reduction in unsprung and rotating masses.
 The consequence of this is better roadholding and increased comfort, particularly on uneven roads.

 The electric parking brake, which can be activated and deactivated manually, is released automatically as you pull away with your seat belt fastened.
 A hold function is integrated as standard.
 It assists you in making a comfortable, smooth and roll-free start on an incline.